Auxilio and Beyond: Comparative Evaluation, Usability, and Design Guidelines for Head Movement-based Assistive Mouse Controllers: Conclusion

-\begin{acks} This research was funded by \textit{Islamic University of Technology Research Seed Grant} (IUT-RSG) under the Grant: \textbf{REASP/IUT-RSG/2021/OL/07/012}.
-The authors would like to thank the concerned authorities of the Non-Government Organization (NGO), \href{https://ypsa.org/}{Young Power in Social Action (YPSA)}, for their invaluable time, effort, and support in the recruitment of participants with upper limb disability required for conducting the relevant user studies for this research.
+\begin{acks} This research was reviewed and approved by \textit{Research, Extension, Advisory Services and Publications (REASP), Islamic University of Technology (IUT)} and funded by \textit{Islamic University of Technology Research Seed Grant} (IUT-RSG) under the Grant: \textbf{REASP/IUT-RSG/2021/OL/07/012}.
+The authors would like to thank the concerned participants for cooperating with us in conducting this research.
 The authors declare no conflict of interest that might have altered the course of this study in any manner. \end{acks}